-Comments can be sent to ITA's Office of Intellectual Property Rights at IndustryIP@trade.gov in 2016.
-While export markets offer U.S. companies tremendous opportunities, these same markets pose potential challenges to the protection and enforcement of valuable intellectual property (IP).
-Intellectual property is a key foundation of the highly innovative U.S. medical devices export base, yet establishing IP protection in the United States does not trigger automatic global protection.
+Comments can be sent to ITA's Office of Intellectual Property Rights at IndustryIP@trade.gov potential challenges to the protection and enforcement of valuable intellectual property (IP).
+Intellectual property is a key foundation of the highly innovative U.S. auto parts export base, yet establishing IP protection in the United States does not trigger automatic global protection.